-- Structure and composition;

-- Correct use of language;

-- Contents;

-- Reasoning;

-- Command of (specific) research skills;

-- Originality of the research;

-- Independence in doing research.

-- 9.6 The thesis supervisor and second assessor have to make clear how they reached the grade given, considering the criteria mentioned in Article 9.5.

-- 9.7 The thesis supervisor and second assessor indicate on the digital thesis assessment form based on the criteria mentioned in Article 9.5 how the grade came about.
-The uploading of a digital copy of the final version of thesis by the thesis supervisor is part of the digital thesis assessment form.

-- 9.8 The Faculty Board can determine that an oral defence of the thesis is part of the thesis assessment.

-- 9.9 The supervisor will send the grade to the Teaching and Examination Administration.
-If the thesis was supervised by two thesis supervisors, both supervisors need to sign the result slip on which the result is indicated.

-The result slip will also be signed by the second assessor.

-A thesis supervisor cannot co-sign on behalf a possible second supervisor or on behalf of a second assessor.
+- 9.5 The grade is determined by the following criteria: - Definition of the problem and research methodology; - Structure and composition; - Correct use of language; - Contents; - Reasoning; - Command of (specific) research skills; - Originality of the research; - Independence in doing research. - 9.6 The thesis supervisor and second assessor have to make clear how they reached the grade given, considering the criteria mentioned in Article 9.5. - 9.7 The thesis supervisor and second assessor indicate on the digital thesis assessment form based on the criteria mentioned in Article 9.5 how the grade came about.
+The uploading of a digital copy of the final version of thesis by the thesis supervisor is part of the digital thesis assessment form. - 9.8 The Faculty Board can determine that an oral defence of the thesis is part of the thesis assessment.
+For the Research Colloquium an oral defence is a compulsory part of passing. - 9.9 The supervisor will send the grade to the Teaching and Examination Administration.
+If the thesis was supervised by two thesis supervisors, both supervisors need to sign the result slip on which the result is indicated. - The result slip will also be signed by the second assessor. - A thesis supervisor cannot co-sign on behalf a possible second assessor or on behalf of a second assessor.